-- •Large heat exchangers (Large refrigerators) Having steadily replaced air conditioning units using specified chlorofluorocarbons (CFCs) with systems that do not use them, we completed the removal of such units from buildings by the end of March 2008. - •Rolling stock Except for some diesel railcars, all of our cars use CFC substitutes.
-As of the end of fiscal year ended March 2009, we were using 88 tons of CFC substitutes and only 0.5 ton of CFCs.
-We routinely check for gas leaks, and collect the refrigerants when scrapping retired railcars in accordance with applicable laws and regulations. - •Fire-extinguishing agent -- Although 65 tons of halon gas was still in use as a fire-extinguishing agent as of the end of the fiscal year ended March 2009, we have it under proper control and are replacing it with non-halon agents (such as powder agents and CO2) when building new facilities or renovating existing ones.
+- Large heat exchangers (Large refrigerators) Having steadily replaced air conditioning units using specified chlorofluorocarbons (CFCs) with systems that do not use them, we completed the removal of such units from buildings by the end of March 2008. - Rolling stock Except for some diesel railcars, all of our cars use CFC substitutes.
+As of March 2010, we were using 88 tons of CFC substitutes and only 0.5 ton of CFCs.
+We routinely check for gas leaks, and collect the refrigerants when scrapping retired railcars in accordance with applicable laws and regulations. - Fire-extinguishing agent Although 65 tons of halon gas was still in use as a fire-extinguishing agent as of March 2010, we have it under proper control and are replacing it with non-halon agents (such as powder agents and CO2) when building new facilities or renovating existing ones.